mtejedorg/Clash/README.md

+# Clash
-#README: Clash is a MOBA developed in Unity.
+>> Is a MOBA developed in Unity.
 Developed under the MIT license.

+As far as i know, property of user benhjames

+I plan to test some parts of scripts of this repository in my project, if necessary